timgdavies/stroudinvestigates.github.io/_posts/2017-11-10-protecting-public-rights.md

 ### 3. Selling a short lease

 Another possibility, which would give Ecotricity much more control, is to sell a **short-term lease** to the company.
 There is plenty of precedent for this.
 For example, the leaseholds of schools and hospitals are commonly sold on 25 year terms under PFI contracts.
 There would still be the short-term problem of ensuring public access during the lease, but medium-term the public interest could be revisited when the lease expires.

+Leases (long or short-term) confer other legal advantages to the freeholder.
+Whereas covenants are typically about land and access, leases commonly constrain the behaviour of leaseholderes.
+Additionally, it is easy to ensure such constraints apply to future leaseholders, even if the lease is sold on.

 A party associated with the bid has suggested (on [Facebook](https://www.facebook.com/dale.vince/posts/515272895476034?comment_id=515517432118247&reply_comment_id=516165922053398&comment_tracking=%7B%22tn%22%3A%22R7%22%7D)) that Ecotricity could not buy the leasehold because it "makes no commercial sense" to invest in a building you don’t own.